 - jvmId – JVM identifier, binding data from this particular JVM to a correct JVM in the Plumbr Server.
 When this identity is not provided, the connected JVM gets assigned a temporary identifier, which will not survive over JVM restarts.
 In order to have the data connected to the same JVM, provide the identifier either as a value of this property or via the server-side UI.

-- clusterId – (optional) identifier of the JVM cluster.
-JVMs with same clusterId are grouped together on the server side, where appropriate (like Architecture views).
-Setting clusterId is useful when individual JVMs run the same code and/or run in dynamically provisioned environments.
+- clusterId – (optional, recommended) identifier of the JVM cluster.
+ClusterId is the preferred way of grouping jvm transactions under predetermined application (application discovery logic more precisely described).
+JVMs with same clusterId are also grouped together on the Plumbr server side views, where appropriate (like Architecture views).
+Setting clusterId is useful, when individual JVMs run the same code and/or run in dynamically provisioned environments.
 If the value of clusterId is unspecified, no cluster grouping is applied to this JVM.

 - serverUrl– the server to which the Agent connects.
 If you are using On Demand Plumbr, make sure the value refers to https://app.plumbr.io If the Agent is connecting to a Plumbr Server installed in your premises, make sure you have specified the correct server URL.